MaximumFluff/Personal-Page-Generator/README.md

 # Personal Page

-This is a personal project to create my own simple blog utilizing Python and Markdown
+This is a personal project to create my own simple blog utilizing Python and Markdown as a simple static site generator.

+Code is linted and formatted using Ruff.

 ## How to run